return42/sphkerneldoc/linux_src_doc/include/linux/serdev_h.rst

 -------

 receive_buf
-    Function called with data received from device.
+    Function called with data received from device;
+    returns number of bytes accepted; may sleep.

 write_wakeup
-    Function called when ready to transmit more data.
+    Function called when ready to transmit more data; must not sleep.

 .. _`serdev_device`: